 Nurse Hathaway, from television’s most beloved hospital drama, “ER,” changed how viewers see nurses.
 She gave a more realistic portrayal of what it means to be a nurse; along with the issues they face like “floating” to different hospital units and how insurance policies affect patient care.
 Hathaway even got promoted to Nurse Manager, a role that commands $92,268 a year (well worth her leadership skills in the ER).

 2. Nurse Bokhee (Grey’s Anatomy)

-Last, but not least on our list is Nurse Bokhee, the longtime scrub nurse on “Grey’s Anatomy.”
-What’s special about this TV nurse is that has been in every season of the TV show, and the actor who plays her, is a retired scrub nurse in real life.
+Second on our list is Nurse Bokhee, the longtime scrub nurse on “Grey’s Anatomy.”
+What’s special about this TV nurse is she has been in every season of the TV show, and the actor who plays her, is a retired scrub nurse in real life.
 Though she has few lines, she’s a good example of a Perioperative Nurse, who begins as a registered nurse and later specializes in surgical units.
 Scrub nurses make $69,727 a year.

 3. Christina Hawthorne (HawthoRNe)

 In the medical drama, “HawthoRNe,” Chief Nursing Officer, Christina Hawthorne is another example of a leader in the nursing field.
 Basically, this RN is the president of the hospital nursing staff and must run the nursing staff, budget, and work with other executives of the hospital like a business.
 This is a step above a Head Nurse.
 A master’s degree or doctorate is required for this type of executive role.
 CNOs make about $109,018 a year.